60 Second Lemon Law Assessment™

 While you technically can pursue a lemon law claim on your own, having an experienced attorney on your side makes a significant difference.
 Here is why:

 Craig A. Kahn, founder of Kahn & Associates, literally wrote the book on lemon law: Service Required: The Uncensored Truth About Lawyers and The Lemon Law.
-He argued the Royster v.
-Toyota case before the Ohio Supreme Court and has dedicated nearly three decades exclusively to protecting consumers with defective vehicles.
+He and his team handled the Royster v.
+Toyota case, which ultimately went before the Ohio Supreme Court and has dedicated nearly three decades exclusively to protecting consumers with defective vehicles.
+If you are in the Cleveland area, visit our dedicated lemon law attorney Cleveland Ohio page to learn how we serve not only Northeast Ohio consumers, but consumers statewide in Ohio and other state.

 If your vehicle qualifies, you have nothing to lose by getting a professional evaluation.
 Take our free 60-Second Lemon Law Assessment™ today, or call 1-888-536-6671.
 We serve consumers throughout Ohio, and no office visit is required.